What services does Mercantil Bank Holding Corporation (the "Company") provide?

 - Creating new capital raising opportunities in the U.S.

-- Improving shareholder liquidity since the Company’s Class A and Class B common shares are listed on the Nasdaq Global Select Market
+- Improving shareholder liquidity since the Company’s Class A and Class B common stock is listed on the Nasdaq Global Select Market

 How did MSF and the Company split into separate organizations?